troelsy/Q3-BSP/README.md

 "lightvols"
 "visdata"
 ```
-(These names refer to the names given here:
+(These names refer to the names of the lumps given here:
 ["Unofficial Quake 3 Map Specs"](http://www.mralligator.com/q3/))

 Detailed explanation